-6 - CASE STUDY: The Fog - One Monday morning at 7:00am, teachers at DGEV awoke to a strange smell.
+6 - CASE STUDY: The Fog - One Monday morning, 7:00am, teachers at MILO awoke to a strange smell.
 When exiting their dorm rooms they found maintenance workers spraying a thick fog throughout the hallways.
 The fog was thick and seemed to stick to everything.
-It was also seeping into their dorm rooms.
-Later that morning, they were told by DGEV administrators that the fog was a disinfectant that was being used to ward off the H1N1 (Swine Flu) and that the spraying was taking place in most schools across South Korea.
+As well, it was seeping into their dorm rooms.
+Later that morning, they were told by MILO administrators that the fog was a disinfectant that was being as a means to ward off the H1N1 (Swine Flu) and that the spraying was taking place in most schools across China.
 Concern among the growing number of frustrated teachers had reached its height mid-day when it was discovered that the chemical used in the spraying was toxic.
 To add insult to injury, the chemical was combined with diesel to create a fog for better results.
 By this time, several teachers had already started getting headaches and some had been vomiting.

 - Lack of communication before and after the event pushed teachers to their limits of patience.
-They are confused and angry with DGEV administrators. - Frustration continued into the following days as teachers continued to worry about lingering, harmful chemical residue.
-Information from administrators is sketchy at best. - Some teachers refused to attend their classrooms citing health concerns
+They are confused and angry with MILO administrators. - Frustration continued into the following days as teachers continued to worry about lingering, harmful chemical residue.
+Information from administrators is sketchy at best. - Some teachers refused to attend their classrooms citing health concerns. - The refusal by some teachers to attend class caused that MILO administrators formed a negative perception of the teachers and felt that they were simply overacting and displaying poor attitudes. - The entire situation caused the relationship between administrators and teachers to suffer.

-11 ues rti. Λn ' ' 11.
-1 4711
+- 1. As a teacher who may or may not have been exposed to the fumigation, how would you have reacted? - 2.
+What actions should now be taken?

-Th the the refusal by some teachers to attend class caused that DGEV administrators formed a negative perception teachers and felt that they were simply overacting and displaying poor attitudes.
-The entire situation caused the relationship between administrators and teachers to suffer. of tions s: 1.
-As a teacher who may or may not have been exposed to the fumigation, how would you have reacted?
-2. What actions should now be taken?
 3. What actions should be taken for the future?
-3. what actions should be taken for the future: